keirbowden/workbooks/ApexExercises/workbook.md

 The Sales manager would like to be notified when a high value (with an amount over 1 million) opportunity is created in the system.

 Create a workflow rule that sends an email alert when a high value opportunity is created.

-Note: the email alert should only be sent once, when the record is first inserted.
+**Note**: the email alert should only be sent once, when the record is first inserted.

 *Hint*: You will need to create an additional user to represent the Sales Manager.